The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 These types of environment variables can be viewed, created, edited, and deleted.
 Environment Variable in general helps applications to know which directory to install installable files, and where to find user and system settings.

 Some of the environment variables are PATH, USER, HOME, UID, SHELL, TERM, EDITOR, etc.PATHTEXT, OS, TEMP,SYstemRoot.PATH is a popular Environment variable that is available in Windows, Mac, and Linux.

-If you want to know what environment variables are used in various OS then I will guide you for this.
+If you want to know what environment variables are used in various OS then I will guide you on this.

-There is various way to listing environment variables in windows.
+There is various way to list environment variables in windows.
 Let's discuss some of them.

 and press Enter.